Events/deadlines by category: Awards • Fellowships & Grants • Conferences • Connector Chats • See All

 • Sloan Foundation Book Program

 The Alfred P. Sloan Foundation provides grants to authors working on science-related books.
 Grants typically range from $20,000 to $50,000 and may support research and writing activities.
-Eligible book projects
+Eligible book projects include: books that elucidate important subjects where the science is confusing or controversial; books that profile important figures in science and technology; books relating science

 • Lunch and Learn: Tips and tools to meet your goals